 Another goal was to move business-critical applications to the public cloud.
 DXC played an integral role in supporting migrations of key environments and operations, including mission-critical SAP systems, in the Microsoft Azure Cloud.
-DXC also supported application rationalization.
+DXC also supported application rationalisation.
 In identifying what needed to be migrated, the company found that about one-third of the applications were not needed, so they were removed, creating a smaller, simpler footprint.

 At the same time, DXC is helping Uniper introduce robotic process automation (RPA) to increase efficiency by reducing manual transactions needed for a variety of processes, including customer billing and reconciliation.
-Partnering with Uniper’s Robotic Center of Excellence team, DXC’s RPA team is helping to design, develop, test and deploy complex automations and stabilize RPA systems that were transitioned to Uniper.
+Partnering with Uniper’s Robotic Center of Excellence team, DXC’s RPA team is helping to design, develop, test and deploy complex automations and stabilise RPA systems that were transitioned to Uniper.

 It is not just technology that’s helping Uniper to transform.
 Culture plays a key role too.
 Underpinning all of the services the “new DXC” is providing is a digital delivery model based on Agile, LEAN and DevOps principles.
 This new way of working is another significant factor in enabling more flexible, automated and value-driven IT operations for Uniper.
-Bunyan says the IT modernization program is providing many benefits.
+Bunyan says the IT modernisation program is providing many benefits.

-“It’s the modernization and getting to that level of automation that gives us maximum reliability, maximum speed, maximum compliance, and of course, maximum security to protect our critical infrastructure,” he says.
+“It’s the modernisation and getting to that level of automation that gives us maximum reliability, maximum speed, maximum compliance, and of course, maximum security to protect our critical infrastructure,” he says.
 Bunyan adds that since Uniper’s IT infrastructure is now cloud-based and run by automated robots, it is working much more efficiently.

 A successful journey

-Uniper is leveraging these advantages to implement innovative solutions, ensure business continuity in critical times, and optimize operations and costs.
+Uniper is leveraging these advantages to implement innovative solutions, ensure business continuity in critical times, and optimise operations and costs.
 The company has also improved user satisfaction — both internally for employees and for its energy consumers, who have access to improved digital services.
 At the same time, new automated processes have reduced human errors, while lowering adverse incidents at its plants through better predictability.